Travis

 If the packagecloud provider finds any .dsc files, it will scan it and try to locate it’s contents within the local-dir directory.
 Ensure the source package and it’s contents are output to the same directory for it to work.

-Conditional releases #
+Conditional Releases #

 You can deploy only when certain conditions are met.
 See Conditional Releases with on:.